The genuine desktop.exe file is a software component of Virtual Desktop by New IT Solutions.

 Desktop stands for Desktop Search

 The .exe extension on a filename indicates an executable file.
 Executable files may, in some cases, harm your computer.
 Therefore, please read below to decide for yourself whether the desktop.exe on your computer is a Trojan that you should remove, or whether it is a file belonging to the Windows operating system or to a trusted application.

-Description: The file Desktop.exe is located in a subfolder of C:\Windows (common is C:\WINDOWS\isrvs\).
+Description: Desktop.exe is not essential for Windows and will often cause problems.
+The file desktop.exe is located in a subfolder of the user's profile folder (common is C:\WINDOWS\isrvs\).

-The Desktop.exe file is a file without information about the developer of this file.
-The software is loaded during the Windows boot process (see Registry key: HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Run, HKEY_CURRENT_USER\SOFTWARE\Microsoft\Windows\CurrentVersion\Run, HKEY_USERS\.DEFAULT\Software\Microsoft\Windows\CurrentVersion\Run, HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\RunServices, HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Explorer\User Shell Folders).
-The file is not a Windows system file.
-The program has no visible window.
-Desktop.exe is an unknown file in the Windows folder.
-The file is able to record keyboard inputs.
-Desktop.exe is able to record inputs.
-Therefore the technical security rating is 69% dangerous; however you should also read the users reviews.
+The application is loaded during the Windows boot process (see Registry key: User Shell Folders, Run, MACHINE\Run).
+The file is not a Windows core file.
+There is no description of the program.
+Desktop.exe is able to record keyboard and mouse inputs and monitor applications.
+Therefore the technical security rating is 69% dangerous; however you should also read the user reviews.

 External information from Paul Collins: